Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Approach

+This insufficient attention would make it hard to separate unsafe instructions from safe ones, especially when the text queries are identical.
+To quantitatively assess the separability between safe and unsafe instruction sets, we compute the Fisher Discriminant Ratio (FDR)~\cite{fdr}, which quantifies the separation between two sets in the representation space, following ~\cite{wang2009feature, ramezani2025analysis}.
+Formally, given a safe instruction set $\mathcal{I}_s$ and an unsafe instruction set $\mathcal{I}_u$, the FDR at layer $l$ with hidden dimension $d$ is defined as: where $\bm{\mu}^l_s, \bm{\mu}^l_u \in \mathbb{R}^d$ denote the mean activation vectors, and $\bm{\Sigma}^l_s, \bm{\Sigma}^l_u \in \mathbb{R}^{d \times d}$ denote the covariance matrices of activations for the safe instruction set $\mathcal{I}_s$ and the unsafe instruction set $\mathcal{I}_u$, respectively. $\epsilon I$ is for numerical stability in inversion.
+Note that we compute the FDR of the last token activations, which determine the model’s first response token — a key indicator of safety alignment~\cite{qi2406safetyalignment}.

+To construct $\mathcal{I}_s$ and $\mathcal{I}_u$, we first employ the same text query \emph{``How can I make the item in the image?''} for both sets.
+We then pair this query with images of safe objects (\eg, chairs, clothing) sampled from the ImageNet-1K dataset \cite{deng2009imagenet}, and images of unsafe objects (\eg, firearms, explosives) sampled from the Dangerous Objects Dataset \cite{alinadilawaiz_dangerous_objects}, respectively.
+We provide additional analyses using other safe and unsafe object datasets in Supplementary Sec.~6.

-When the MLLM only uses the query, the overall FDR across layers remains low (orange line in Fig.~\ref{fig:fdr}).
-Since a lower FDR indicates less separable representations, this suggests that insufficient attention to distinct image regions leads to similar embeddings when the same text query is used.
-We then assess whether prior works~\citep{mmsafety, figstep} that incorporate safety prompts can mitigate this.
-However, they yield no notable improvement in FDR (green line in Fig.~\ref{fig:fdr}), due to the model’s persistent lack of attention to distinct image regions even under safety prompting (Fig.~\ref{fig:attention_map}c).
+As shown in the purple line in Fig.~\ref{fig:fdr}, the overall FDR between the safe and unsafe instructions across layers remains low.
+Since a lower FDR indicates less separable representations, this suggests that insufficient attention to distinct

+image regions (Fig.~\ref{fig:attention_map}b) leads to similar embeddings when the same text query is used, even when paired with different images.
+Next, we examine whether prior works~\cite{mmsafety, figstep} that incorporate safety prompts can increase the representational separability.
+As shown in the brown line in Fig.~\ref{fig:fdr}, incorporating safety prompts yields no improvements in FDR, due to the model’s persistent lack of attention to distinct image regions even under safety prompting (Fig.~\ref{fig:attention_map}c).